How the arrow of time emerges from Hamiltonian systems by our incomplete knowledge: Kac–Zwanzig example

-It can be seen that even the sole presence of the friction term in the Markovian limit depends on the spectral density of the small particles.
-While Equation \eqref{eq.Q.Markov} will serve as a benchmark for the numerical simulations, we will show cases when the effective evolution is damped despite the absence of the friction term in the Markovian limit.
-The lack-of-fit reduction, on the other hand, will be able to reproduce friction even in the absence of the friction term in the Markovian limit.
+\end{enumerate} By comparing Equations \eqref{eq.gamma1} and \eqref{eq.gamma2}, it can be seen that even the sole presence of the friction term in the Markovian limit depends on the \emph{spectral density} of the small particles.
+While Equation \eqref{eq.Q.Markov} will serve as a benchmark for the numerical simulations for the second distribution ($\omega_j$ uniform), we will show that in the case of the first distribution ($\omega^2_j$ uniform) the effective evolution is damped despite the absence of the friction term in the Markovian limit ($\gamma_{theor} = 0$).
+The lack-of-fit reduction, on the other hand, will be able to reproduce friction even in the absence of the friction term in the Markovian limit, and stay compatible with the direct numerical simulation.